Uyyala Jampala: Soundtrack

-Sunny M.R. composed the music.
+The music and background score was composed by Sunny M.R.

 Critical reception

-Uyyala Jampala received positive reviews.
 Suresh Kavirayani of Deccan Chronicle wrote: "The movie impresses despite having a predictable plot, with good dialogues, a reasonable length and amazing cinematography."
 Kavirayani added that, "Full marks to director Virinchi Varma for telling such a touching tale of delicate romance set against a beautiful rural backdrop, with debutante actor Raj Tarun and Avika Gor."

 Remake

-The film was remade in Kannada as Krishna-Rukku (2016) and in Bengali as Parbona Ami Chartey Tokey (2015).
+The film was remade in Bengali as Parbona Ami Chartey Tokey (2015) and in Kannada as Krishna-Rukku (2016).